-For data set II, we need the predicted event yields to compare with experimental data.
-By interpolating the "Acceptance$\times$Efficiency" data in \texttt{HEPData}~\cite{https://doi.org/10.17182/hepdata.101186.v2}, along with the luminosities provided in Tab.~\ref{tab:datasets}, we obtain the SM event yields.
-We compare our results with the \texttt{POWHEG}-produced Drell-Yan background estimations provided in~\cite{CMS:2021ctt}.
+For dataset II, we need the predicted event yields to compare with experimental data.
+By interpolating the "Acceptance$\times$Efficiency" data in {HEPData}~\cite{https://doi.org/10.17182/hepdata.101186.v2}, along with the luminosities provided in Table~\ref{tab:datasets}, we obtain the SM event yields.
+We compare our results with the {POWHEG}-produced Drell-Yan background estimations provided in~\cite{CMS:2021ctt}.
 In Fig.~\ref{fig:eventyields}, we show our predicted event yields for the electron and muon channels.
 For the experimental values, we take the observed total event yields and subtract the non-Drell-Yan backgrounds.
-The predicted event yields are in general in good agreement with the \texttt{POWHEG} background estimations, except for the muon channel in the low $m_{ll}$ region.
-We note that the electroweak Sudakov logarithms have a significant effect (${\cal O}(10\%)$) in the higher invariant mass bins.
-In order to take advantage of the high $m_{ll}$ region probed by data set II, we choose the finer binnings as shown in Tab.~\ref{tab:binning} instead of the binnings in Fig.~\ref{fig:eventyields}.
-One drawback of this choice is that the data set lacks non-Drell-Yan backgrounds for the finer binning.
+The predicted event yields are, in general, in good agreement with the {POWHEG} background estimations, except for the muon channel in the low-$m_{ll}$ region.
+We note that the electroweak Sudakov logarithms have a significant effect ${\cal O}(10\%)$ in the higher invariant-mass bins.
+In order to take advantage of the high-$m_{ll}$ region probed by dataset II, we choose the finer binnings as shown in Table~\ref{tab:binning} instead of the binnings in Fig.~\ref{fig:eventyields}.
+One drawback of this choice is that the dataset lacks non-Drell-Yan backgrounds for the finer binning.
 Non-Drell-Yan backgrounds are not negligible in size, and in order to quantitatively measure the deviation of SM from the observed total event yields, it is necessary to have both the Drell-Yan and non-Drell-Yan contributions.
-However, our theoretical calculation only covers the Drell-Yan contributions.
-Therefore, without the non-Drell-Yan backgrounds from \texttt{CMS}, we can not make direct comparisons between our theory predictions and the observed data.
-To work around this issue, we replace our own predictions of the SM with the \texttt{POWHEG} background estimates as our central values.
-As shown in Fig.~\ref{fig:eventyields}, since our predictions closely align with the \texttt{POWHEG} estimates, this choice has a negligible impact.
-The theoretical uncertainties for data set II are still generated from our own predictions.
+However, our theoretical calculation covers only the Drell-Yan contributions.
+Therefore, without the non-Drell-Yan backgrounds from {CMS}, we cannot make direct comparisons between our theory predictions and the observed data.
+To work around this issue, we replace our own predictions of the SM with the {POWHEG} background estimates as our central values.
+As shown in Fig.~\ref{fig:eventyields}, since our predictions closely align with the {POWHEG} estimates, this choice has a negligible impact.
+The theoretical uncertainties for dataset II are still generated from our own predictions.

-For data sets III \& IV, a further step is needed to obtain the forward-backward asymmetry.
+For datasets III and IV, a further step is needed to obtain the forward-backward asymmetry.
 The definition of AFB is given by